 (d) The contested case proceeding and subsequent appeal is not an exclusive remedy and any person may seek a remedy pursuant to section 13.08, subdivisions 1 to 4, or as otherwise authorized by law.

 Subd.
 7. Certified birth or death record. (a) The state or local registrar shall issue a certified birth or death record or a statement of no vital record found to an individual upon the individual's proper completion of an attestation provided by the commissioner:

 (1) to a person who has a tangible interest in the requested vital record.
 A person who has a tangible interest is:

 (ii) a child of the subject;

 (v) the grandparent or grandchild of the subject;

-(xiii) adoption agencies in order to complete confidential postadoption searches as required
+(xii) adoption agencies in order to complete confidential postadoption searches as required by section 259.83;

 (3) to an attorney upon evidence of the attorney's license;